Ashmyany: November Uprising (1830-1831)

 During the November Uprising, it was liberated by the town's citizens, led by a local priest, Jasiński, and Colonel Count Karol Dominik Przeździecki.
 However, in April 1831, in the face of a Russian offensive, the fighters were forced to withdraw to the Naliboki forest.
 After a minor skirmish with Stelnicki's rearguard, the Russian punitive expeditionary force of some 1,500 officers and soldiers proceeded to burn the town and massacre the civilian population, including some 500 women, children and elderly, who sought refuge in the Dominican Catholic Church.
 Even the local priest was murdered.
-Nothing is known of the fate of Ashmyany's Jews.
+Dozens of Ashmyany's Jews were killed and wounded and their houses looted as part of the massacre.
 In the Uprising of 1831, the Imperial Russian Army razed the town and massacred 150 locals in one of the town's churches.

 Rebuilding

 In 1845, as the town was rebuilding, it received a new coat of arms, in recognition of its population increase.
 It never recovered from its earlier losses, and by the end of the 19th century it became rather a provincial town, inhabited primarily by Jewish immigrants from other parts of Russia 'beyond the Pale'.

 The Church of Saint Michael the Archangel was closed down in 1850, but rebuilt in 1900–10.
 In the late 19th century, a tavern was built and the Russian authorities built a Russian Orthodox church.

 In 1912 the local Jewish community built a large synagogue.